agorischek/markunit/README.md

 ```

 ### Rendered
-Check for the presence or absence of strings in the rendered HTML:
+Check for the presence or absence of strings or patterns in the rendered HTML:
 ```js
 doc.rendered.has("<h1>Test document</h1>") // pass
 doc.rendered.no("<h1>Not the title</h1>") // pass
 ```

 ### Copy
-Check for the presence or absence of strings in contents of the doc, excluding `code` elements:
+Check for the presence or absence of strings or patterns in contents of the doc, excluding `code` elements:
 ```js
 doc.copy.has("This is example Markdown") // pass
 doc.copy.no("markunit.js") // pass
 ```

 ### Code
-Check for the presence or absence of strings in contents of only the `code` elements:
+Check for the presence or absence of strings or patterns in contents of only the `code` elements:
 ```js
 doc.code.has("markunit.js") // pass
 doc.code.no("mark-unit.js") // pass